+- This is called ray tracing

+- or image-oriented rendering.

-- Called image-oriented rendering or ray tracing - We'll skip ray tracing part, see 14-reference-RayTracing.pdf for more information about it.
+- We'll skip ray tracing part, see 13 reference-RayTracing.pdf for more information about it.

-Rasterization(in a broad sense) & Ray Tracing in this Course
+Rasterization (in a broad sense) & Ray Tracing in this Course

-- Most topics we've covered are fundamental concepts of computer graphics, regardless of two rendering methods. - Transformations, mesh, lighting, shading, texture, rotation, curves, ... - Except some topics: - Rendering Pipeline, Viewing, Projection, Viewport, transformations - Rasterization & Visibility (today's topic) - are specific to rasterization (in a broad sense).
+- Most topics we've covered are fundamental concepts of computer graphics, regardless of these two rendering approaches. - Transformations, Hierarchical Modeling, Orientation & Rotation, Kinematics & Animation - Mesh, Lighting & Shading, Curves, Texture Mapping - Except some topics: - Rendering Pipeline, Viewing / Projection / Viewport transformations - Rasterization & Visibility (today's topic) - are specific to rasterization (in a broad sense).

-Rasterization(in a narrow sense)
+Rasterization (in a narrow sense)